nahiyan/darwin/pong-progress/src/final-report.md

 ![](https://github.com/nahiyan/darwin/raw/gh-pages/pong-progress/book/images/final-report/population-size-v-fitness.png)

-The 50-population training session has a max-fitness of 8.29 after 30 generations while the 300-population training session has a max-fitness of 9.33 after 30 generations.
+The 50-population training session has a highest fitness of 8.29 after 30 generations while the 300-population training session has a highest fitness of 9.33 after 30 generations.

 Another way to look at it is that the graph shows the trend in population size vs. plateau height.

-## Trend in Generations Required to Reach A Specific Max-Fitness
+## Trend in Generations Required to Reach A Specific Highest Fitness

-As the max-fitness at the end of the 50-population training session is 8.29, the following graph compares the population size with the number of generations taken to reach a max-fitness of 8.29.
+As the highest fitness at the end of the 50-population training session is 8.29, the following graph compares the population size with the number of generations taken to reach a highest fitness of 8.29.

 __Data:__